CBLA-FM: Shortwave relay (VE9GW/CRCX)

 Gooderham & Worts opened an experimental shortwave radio station in April 1930 with the callsign VE9GW.
 Listed as being located at Bowmanville, Ontario, at CKGW's transmitter site, it relayed CKGW programming on 6095 kHz to northern Ontario, northern Manitoba and the Canadian Arctic.
 While mostly relaying programming from CKGW, it would also air a regular specialty programme for DXers in the International Short Wave Club.
+The station also carried religious services conducted by the Rev. James Edward Ward from St. Stephen-in-the-Fields Anglican Church in Toronto.
+Ward's radio services, which were also broadcast over CFRB, attracted an international audience; the church describes Saint Stephen's as the first Canadian church whose services were broadcast directly across the Atlantic.

-After switching to a new transmitter in the winter of 1930-1931, the station boosted its power to 200 watts from 25 Watts and it could be received as far away as Europe, South Africa, and New Zealand on either 6.095 or 11.81 MHz, and would later broadcast on 24.38 MHz, as well.
+After switching to a new transmitter in the winter of 1930–1931, the station boosted its power to 200 watts from 25 watts and it could be received as far away as Europe, South Africa, and New Zealand on either 6.095 or 11.81 MHz, and would later broadcast on 24.38 MHz, as well.
 In 1932, the station's power increased to 500 watts.
 From 1933 to 1936, CKGW and VE9GW were leased from Gooderham & Worts by the Canadian Radio Broadcasting Commission, which used the station as one of the broadcasters of Northern Messenger, a mailbag programme aimed at listeners in the Far North, which the CBC would continue to air into the 1970s.
 CKGW became CRCT and, in 1935, VE9GW's callsign changed to CRCX.
 In 1937, both stations were purchased by the new Canadian Broadcasting Corporation.
 CRCT became CBL and CRCX was closed down in 1938.
 The station mostly broadcast on 6.095 MHz but, at various times, transmitted on 11.81 or 24.38 MHz.